AshmanRoonz/Circumpunct/narcissism_noble_lie.md

 *You become what was done to you—until someone does differently.*

-*The steelman is not just epistemically correct.
-It is therapeutically necessary.*
+*The narcissist is not someone who uses strawmen.*
+*The narcissist IS the strawman that was made of them.*